 Does Your Dream Have Meaning?

 The first step to interpreting a dream is to ask yourself whether the dream has meaning or if it has no significance at all.
 Dreams that have the most meaning will generally occur during the deepest part of your sleep which will be between the times of 2:00 – 7:00 A.M.
-However, you can have a meaningful dream at any time of the day.
+However, meaningful dreams can occur at any time of the day.

-There are certain common dreams that often occur to most people at some point in their life that can be recalled easier than others.
-These are specific dreams that produce different emotions and feelings that should be interpreted and understood.
-These dreams might fall into a number of different categories.
+There are some common dreams that most dreamers will experience at some point in their dreaming life.
+These dreams produce a range of emotions and feelings that can be interpreted and understood.
+These dreams fall into the following categories: